Code-Institute-Submissions/telljacob-project-two_JuneResub/README.md

 # Study Helper!

-This page is meant to look as plain and clear as possible.
+This page is meant to look as clear as possible with a minimalistic design.
+The purpose of this project was to create a tool for myself to help me stay on track with my studies and implement brakes without having to use a timer on my phone.
+The idea I wanted to build on was to have a single page where I have all the links I'd want.
+This is the first draft of that project and my first step to create my own "Study Hub".
+Later in development I'd want to add more functionality and links to make it even more helpful for myself.

 ![Responsive Mockup](https://github.com/telljacob/project-one/blob/main/assets/images/amiresponsive.png?raw=true)